sickozell/SickoCV/README.md

 GATE MODE:

-The same of toggle mode, but the signals will be routed only when TRG/GTE input receives a high gate.
+The same of toggle mode, but the signals will be routed only while TRG/GTE input is in a high gate.

 ## Credits
 The Component Library graphics for these modules are copyright © VCV and licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)